greencardamom/Numberof/README.md

 ..which are pages used by [{{Wikipedia rank by size}}](https://en.wikipedia.org/wiki/Template:Wikipedia_rank_by_size), [{{NUMBEROF}}](https://en.wikipedia.org/wiki/Template:NUMBEROF) and [Module:NUMBEROF](https://en.wikipedia.org/wiki/Module:NUMBEROF) across many wiki languages and projects.

 In addition, the bot creates .tab pages for Module:NumberOf hosted on Ruwiki and a few others.
-NumberOf is a fork of NUMBEROF, and has its own features and requirements.
+NumberOf is a peer of NUMBEROF, with its own features and requirements.
 The files are:

 * [Commons:Data:Wikipedia_statistics/daily.tab](https://commons.wikimedia.org/wiki/Data:Wikipedia_statistics/daily.tab)
 * [Commons:Data:Wikipedia_statistics/hourly.tab](https://commons.wikimedia.org/wiki/Data:Wikipedia_statistics/hourly.tab)

 Finally, the bot creates forks of the ranking files which are sorted with ties showing equal rank (eg. two wikis can both be ranked #42 if they are tied for that spot).
-These equal rank files are not supported by Module:NUMBEROF and are made available here in case anyone wants the data:
+Equal ranking is not supported by Module:NUMBEROF but the data is made available for use such as other templates:

 * [Commons:Data:Wikipedia_statistics/rank/*-ties.tab](https://commons.wikimedia.org/wiki/Special:PrefixIndex?prefix=Wikipedia+statistics%2Frank%2F&namespace=486)